Skills: OOUX, ORCA, information architecture, innovation, journey mapping, customer experience

 - ORANGE shows key questions that are opportunities for more research

-To conclude: Yes, you can not only use OOUX and the ORCA process to discover opportunities to solve brand-new problems, but you can also incorporate UX discovery techniques, like journey mapping, into the process to get the data you need to build a system for your solution.
+You can not only use OOUX and the ORCA process to discover opportunities to solve brand-new problems, but you can also incorporate traditional UX discovery techniques, like journey mapping, into the process to get the data you need to build a system for your solution.
 The ORCA process makes the tools you already have more powerful and impactful.

 You may also like